Updated: Nov 8, 2021

 While eating clean organic green foods are the best way to get the benefits of chlorophyll, it can be hard to eat something green every day.
 After all, life happens!
 Taking a chlorophyll supplement can support your health habits when life gets in the way.

-Working with a Certified Holistic Nutritionist, such as myself, takes the guesswork out of learning how to live a healthy lifestyle.
+Working with a Certified Holistic Nutritionist and Master Certified Health Coach, such as myself, takes the guesswork out of learning how to live a healthy lifestyle.

 The health benefits of eating green foods every day are almost endless!
 Cancer protection, strengthens the immune system, heals our gut, helps us lose weight and protects against heart disease are just a few of the many health benefits we gain by eating something green every day.

-At the end, recipes using green foods for breakfast, lunch and dinner!
+Recipes using green foods for breakfast, lunch and dinner are included!

 WHY EAT SOMETHING GREEN EVERYDAY?